Constantine Kanyasu

 Constantine John Kanyasu (born October 17, 1969) is a Tanzanian politician and a member of the Chama Cha Mapinduzi political party.
 He was elected MP representing Geita in 2015.
-On November 10, 2018 he was appointed by President John Magufuli and on November 13, 2018 he was sworn in as Deputy Prime Minister for Natural Resources and Tourism.
+On November 10, 2018, he was appointed by President John Magufuli and on November 13, 2018, he was sworn in as Deputy Prime Minister for Natural Resources and Tourism.

 He has graduated with Bachelors of Commerce at the Open University of Tanzania in 2005.

+In August 2025 he was competing in the primaries with former Chadema MP Upendo Peneza for the Geita Urban seat.